vnchen92/calorie_calc/README.md

 Users will be able to:
 - Choose menu items and customize their meal
 - Adjust, edit, and clear meal options
-- View what they have currently selected, the current calorie total compared to the amount of protein, carbs, and fat, as they choose their options
+- View what they have currently selected, the current total calories compared to protein, carb, and fat, as they choose their options
 - Compare what they have currently selected to the U.S Dietary Guidelines for Americans

 ## Wire Frames
 ![](assets/images/Homepage.png)
-- Footer will include links to this project's Github repo and my LinkedIn.
+- Footer will include links to this project's Github repo and my LinkedIn, AngelList, and Portfolio.
 - Left will contain all customizable items
 - Right will contain bar chart showing total calories and macros as each option is selected.